 Gail: "I don't think his doctors were really treating the whole patient.
 I think maybe he could have used an antidepressant.
 I think they weren't managing his care as well as perhaps they might have.
 And there was nothing I could do.
 All we could do is live out our lives.
 He was not the man I married, but I was there for him and did what I could.

 I wish I'd done more.
 I wish I’d been kinder, frankly.
 But, I did as well as I could and he did as well as he could too.
 I mean - we loved each other to the end.
 We weren't always as nice to each other as we should have been.
 So I try to remember that."

 Sandi: "There were people who saw us weeks before he died.
 They thought we were newlyweds.
 It was that kind of relationship.
 We never walked down the street without holding hands.
 We’d go to a movie and he'd be patting me on the knee.
 And my heart still skipped a beat when he came into the room."

-I am a widow - a happily remarried woman, but still a widow.
+I am happily remarried since 2012, but was widowed in 2008.
 There is nothing like the grief one experiences after a life partner passes away.
 When I lost my first husband, I searched for books and articles addressing this particular loss - I was looking for comfort from others who'd had that experience.
 There wasn't much.
 I meet with widows and widowers of all ages, gay and straight, having been in legal marriages or committed partnerships.
 We have a conversation, and make a portrait.
 This process is emotionally satisfying for me, and my sitters as well, as they tell me.
 I hope that by sharing their stories, those suffering this profound loss - whether recently or not - will take comfort in recognition and shared experience.